06/11/2024

 Dealing with the Insolvency Act 1986 and the Corporate Insolvency and Governance Act 2020 is also significant.
 These laws explain what companies and their directors must do when facing tough financial times.
 Directors need to be aware of changes to their duties towards creditors.

-Distressed m&a legal framework
+distressed M&A legal framework

 The Financial Conduct Authority (FCA) is important for monitoring UK investment management compliance.
 The Pensions Regulator looks after pension schemes at work.
 This shows the many layers of legal and regulatory issues in tough M&A deals.